 Jutoh is suitable for creating ebooks for books with relatively simple formatting requirements.
 So, it's great for novels, self-improvement books, biographies, and so on, but

 - What platforms are supported by Jutoh?

-Unlike most software, Jutoh is cross-platform and runs on all popular operating systems.
+Unlike most software, Jutoh is cross-platform and runs on all popular desktop and laptop operating systems.
 So if you're thinking of switching platform in the future, you don't have to

 If you want, you can install the Windows, Mac and Linux versions on a USB memory key and